amabdallah/FlowData/README.md

  Written and tested by Adel Abdallah
  Started on June 15 2015
  Finsihed on Jan 10th 2016
- estimated time spent: 80 hours of work
+ estimated time spent: about a month worth of work

 ### There are two seprate scripts for discharge time series data.
 Daily